dangmoody/HLML/doc/SSE.md

 In the above example, each vector holds an X, Y, Z, and W component.

-To do the same thing in SIMD, you'll need to do the following things:
+To call the SSE version of a HLML function, you'll need to do the following things:

 1. Create and fill all data of the required input struct.
 	* The struct follows the naming convention: `sse_input_<function>_<vector>_t` (where `<function>` is something like `dot` and `<vector>` is something like `float4`).
 2. Create, or have ready, an SSE register to store the output.
+	* Some functions, like `normalize_sse`, output to an array of registers.
 2. Call the function of the same name with "`_sse`" appended on the end (For example: The SSE version `dot` in HLML would be `dot_sse`).

 Therefore, an example of doing the dot product via SSE in HLML looks like this (for X, Y, Z, and W components):